 From the Ground (Binoculars)

-• Lean: Compare the chimney line to a vertical reference (door frame, corner of house)
+- Lean: Compare the chimney line to a vertical reference such as a door frame or corner of the house

 From Inside